-253031 World Geography Studies Honors/PreAP
+253031 World Geography Honors

-Honors/Pre-AP World encompasses all of World Geography Studies and increases the depth and complexity of the topics studies.
+Honors World Geography encompasses all of World Geography and increases the depth and complexity of the topics studied.
 Students examine the interrelationship between people, places, and environments at different scales through independent and collaborative exercises.
 Students describe the influence of geography on events of the past and present with emphasis on contemporary issues.
 The course centers on social, historical, environmental, and economic and political geography.
 Students will use their knowledge of spatial relationships, systematic physical and human processes and the interaction between people and their environment to make intelligent decisions as citizens.

-253251 Human Geography AP
+253251 AP Human Geography

 This course introduces students to the systematic study of patterns and processes that have shaped the physical and human world.
 Students will also learn and apply the methods and tools geographers use in their science and practice.
-This course prepares the student to take the Advanced Placement examination and may be used to fulfill the World Geography Studies requirement for graduation.
-If a student has earned a credit in World Geography Studies, enrollment in the Human Geography AP course will not count as a credit.
+This course prepares the student to take the Advanced Placement examination and may be used to fulfill the World Geography requirement for graduation.
+If a student has earned a credit in World Geography, enrollment in the AP Human Geography course will not count as a credit.

-252001 World History Studies
+252001 World History